Technical SEO Audit Checklist

 - No redirect loops (A → B → A)

-- Internal links point directly to final destination URLs, not through redirects
+- Internal links point directly to final destination URLs, not through intermediate redirects

 - Old URLs from previous migrations are still redirecting correctly